salesforce/lwc-test/example-ssr/README.md

 ### SSR Compiler Version Support

-We now support testing against SSR Compiler v1 and v2 both.
+We now support testing against both SSR Compiler v1 and v2.
 By default, tests run against SSR v2.
-However, if you want to test with v1, set the environment variable `LWC_SSR_MODE` to v1.
+However, if you want to test with v1, set the environment variable `LWC_SSR_MODE` to `v1`.